gorango/flowcraft/docs/guide/programmatic/patterns-parallel-flow.md

-# Recipes: Dynamic Fan-Out and Fan-In
+# Common Patterns: Parallel API Calls (Fan-Out)

 A "fan-out, fan-in" pattern is where a workflow splits into multiple parallel branches that execute concurrently (fan-out) and then merges the results of those branches back together before proceeding (fan-in).
+This is essential for I/O-bound tasks, like calling multiple independent APIs, as it can dramatically reduce the total execution time.

 Flowcraft provides a dedicated `ParallelFlow` builder that makes creating this pattern simple and declarative.

 ## The Pattern

 1.  **`ParallelFlow`**: This builder takes an array of nodes that will be executed concurrently.
 2.  **Aggregation Node**: A single node is connected to the `ParallelFlow` instance.
 It will only run after *all* the parallel branches have completed, allowing it to "fan-in" or aggregate the results from the `Context`.

 ```mermaid
 graph TD